Novel Coronavirus 2019 Health Alert

 - Stay at home if you are sick;

-- Practice social distancing.
+- Practice physical distancing.
 Where possible, keep 1.5 metres away from other people, especially those who have a respiratory illness; and

 - Follow the advice of infection control experts!
 Practicing social distancing!
 Avoid large public gatherings!
 The best thing you can do is STAY AT HOME, and only go out if absolutely necessary.